Reanalyzing DESI DR1: 5. Cosmological Constraints with Simulation-Based Priors: Conclusions

 In this work, we have presented a re-analysis of the public DESI DR1 full-shape galaxy clustering data using simulation-based priors on all EFT parameters entering the galaxy power spectrum.
 Our analysis shows that physically motivated priors derived from state-of-the-art halo occupation distribution models can significantly enhance cosmological information extracted from galaxy clustering data.
 Our approach based on normalizing flows~\cite{Sullivan:2021sof,Ivanov:2024hgq} allows one to accurately model intricate correlations between EFT parameters and capture small-scale clustering information that is typically marginalized over in analyses using conservative priors.

 Our SBPs are constructed from a broad class of HOD models including assembly bias (except for quasars), in order to minimize model-misspecification.
 When applied to our custom full-shape EFT likelihood, these priors lead to a significant improvement of cosmological constraints.
 Specifically, the errorbars on the clustering amplitude parameter $\sigma_8$ shrink by a factor of two, which is equivalent to increasing the effective survey volume by a factor of four, though this is associated with a sharp downwards shift in the posterior.
 In the standard $\Lambda$CDM model, we obtain percent-level constraints on $\Omega_m$, $H_0$, and $\sigma_8$ when combining full-shape data with DR2 BAO and the BBN prior.
-Our $\Lambda$CDM result for $\sigma_8=0.766\pm 0.015$ is in a mild $2.3\sigma$ tension with the ``kitchen sink'' analysis of \paperfour that reported $\sigma_8=0.815\pm 0.016$.
-For now, it is unclear whether this represents a breakdown of our EFT prior assumptions, systematics (as discussed below), or a statistical fluctuation; upcoming data from DESI DR2 will soon shed light on this.
+Our $\Lambda$CDM result for $\sigma_8=0.766\pm 0.015$ is in a mild $2.3\sigma$ tension with the ``kitchen sink'' analysis of \paperfour that reported $\sigma_8=0.815\pm 0.016$. \resub{This shift is mainly attributed to the quasar SBPs, which are based on more restrictive HOD models.} For now, it is unclear whether this represents a breakdown of our EFT prior assumptions, systematics (as discussed below), or a statistical fluctuation; upcoming data from DESI DR2, \resub{together with quasar SBPs based on more general empirical models should shed light on this.}

 The impact of the SBPs extends beyond the standard cosmological model.
 In particular, in the $w_0w_a$CDM model, the priors improve the dark energy figure of merit by 70\% in combination with CMB data and by more than $20\%$ when further adding information from supernovae.
 Moreover, SBPs significantly reduce the apparent preference for dynamical dark energy to $2.2\sigma$ without supernova information and to $1.4\sigma$ when supernovae are included.
 In the latter case, the preference for dynamical dark energy is not statistically significant.
 Likewise, we find strong constraints on the sum of neutrino masses, producing the most stringent limit to date in the $w_0w_a$CDM background, which is stronger than the ``kitchen sink'' analysis of~\paperfour, though a somewhat degraded constraint when assuming the $\ld$ background.
 Interestingly, the difference between neutrino mass limits in $\Lambda$CDM and $w_0w_a$CDM models reduce in the presence of SBPs, though it is difficult to interpret these shifts due to the one-sided neutrino mass posterior.